-Crockery jars filled with Stilton (known as "Stilton pots") are filled with pieces of broken Stilton.
-The quality of the cheese in them isn't as good as a piece of Stilton -- after all, you are paying for the "cute" pot.
-BBC Food has deemed the top four pots to be Fortnum and Mason, Harrods, Webster's, and Cropwell.
+Crockery jars filled with Stilton (known as “Stilton pots”) are filled with pieces of broken Stilton.
+The quality of the cheese in them isn’t as good as a piece of Stilton — after all, you are paying for the “cute” collectible pot.
+BBC Food at one pointed deemed the top four pots to be Fortnum and Mason, Harrods, Webster’s, and Cropwell.

 While visiting a small farm in Lancashire, he tasted a blue cheese that he loved, and worked out a deal to give his inn the rights to distribute it.
 He promoted and sold the cheese at the Inn, and travellers from both the north and the south raved about it.
 He also sold it in the market at Melton Mowbray.
 Even though the cheese wasn’t made in Stilton, it was still called that as that’s where the cheese was supplied from.